SomanshAchary/PortfolioProjects/Sales Analysis Project/README.md

-Certainly!
-Here's a README file for your Python script:

----

 # Sales Analysis

 This Python script performs an analysis on sales data.
 It covers various tasks including data merging, cleaning, and exploration.